garnetred/ghost-glassdoor/README.md

 ## Abstract

-This Chrome browser extension allows users to access Glassdoor without having to login.
+This browser extension for Chrome and Firefox allows users to access Glassdoor without having to login.

-Note: This extension has not been tested with all the country domains - please open an issue if there's a problem with a specific country's website.
+Note: This extension has _not_ been tested with all of the country domains used by Glassdoor - please open an issue if there's a problem with a specific country's website.

 ## Background